Cheyenne-development/petful-server/README.md

 DELETE  /api/dogs
 ```

-Delete first dog in the queue
+Deletes first dog in the queue